-Yet barring those differences, which are important, Part II will be otherwise similar to essay exams I've given in the recent past.
-So I very much recommend doing my old torts exams as practice.
+Yet barring those differences, which are important, Part II will be otherwise similar to essay exams I've given in the past.
+So I very much recommend doing my old torts exams as practice-including those from both Torts I and Torts II courses.

 The kind of fact patterns I tend to write: I try to make my exams interesting and engaging.
 They almost always have pictures, and sometimes other things like diagrams, sidebars, and the like.
 In comparison to other law-school exams, you may find that my exams have more narrative, plot, character, and backstory.
-And even with the new, shorter 30/45 exam format, the essay facts will have a higher level of embellishment than what you would see most other places.